Harriett Langley – after Pris

 Here’s a screen grab at 1:1 – 100%

 Newbies’ guide to the lighting set up and shooting the image:

 The lighting diagram above should give you most of what you need to know to recreate the lighting.>

 There’s one large octabox lighting the face.
-In reality, it was even closer than in the diagram, but the software won’t let me place it closer.
+In reality, it was even closer than in the diagram above, but the diagram software won’t let me place it closer.
 It was about 90cms (3ft) away.
-It is set slightly above the models face and slightly to the left of the camera.
+It is set slightly above the model’s face, and slightly to the left of the camera.
 (You can see this if you look in to the model’s eyes; There is shadow that the octabox is casting.)
-In front of the octabox is a is diffused Metz flash unit on a stand, with a doubled up handkerchief as a diffuser, held in place with a hair scrunchie.
-The Metz flash is set to min.
-All it’s doing is placing the keylights in Harry’s eyes, and the hard reflections on her lips.
+In front of the octabox is a is diffused Metz flash unit on a stand, with a doubled up handkerchief as a diffuser, held in place with a hair scrunchie .
+The Metz flash is set to minimum.
+All it’s doing is placing the keylights in Harrie’s eyes, and causing the hard reflections on her lips.
 I am firing off the flashes with manual slave radio flash units, the master is on the camera hot shoe.
 No messing with TTL.

 Advice: Just fire off a few tests.
 You’ll have the exposure balanced in three or four frames.
 Once you’ve nailed it… Crack on.

 The wind machine is quite close in, on the left, behind the octabox.
 There are 2x 8ft reflector boards, one on each side of the model.
 The model is kneeling on a white leather sofa.

 The make up artist sprayed on the bandit/Pris mask with an air brush.